 Early signs of autism spectrum disorder (ASD) can be detected in infants, yet many children with autism do not receive a diagnosis until the ages of two or three.
 It’s not uncommon for babies to go undiagnosed.
 Signs of autism in infants can go undetected until later on in life.

-There are many benefits to receiving a diagnosis before preschool age.

-According to the Center for Disease Control (CDC), an autism diagnosis can be appropriately given at the age of 18 months or even sooner for some babies.
-Doctors will typically do a screening for autism spectrum disorders at the 9 months, 18 month, 2-year, and 3-year wellness checkups.
-The earlier an infant is diagnosed with autism, the sooner interventions can begin.
+There are many benefits to receiving a diagnosis before reaching preschool age.
+According to the Center for Disease Control (CDC), an autism diagnosis can be appropriately given at 18 months or sooner.
+Doctors screen for autism spectrum disorders at the nine-month, 18 month, 2-year, and 3-year wellness checkups.
+The earlier an infant gets an autism diagnosis; the sooner interventions can begin.
 Parents and caregivers can also identify the resources they need for treatment.

-Many children with autism, however, do not receive an official diagnosis until they reach the age of two or three years old, usually, after the child has already begun preschool and social interactions have become more obviously strained.
-It is never too late to be diagnosed and begin identifying resources to help make life with autism easier.
+Many children with autism do not receive an official diagnosis until they reach the age of two or three.
+It is often after the child has started school.
+This is when the child’s challenges in social skills become obvious.
+It is never too late to get a diagnosis and begin identifying resources to help make life with autism easier.

-The earlier a child is diagnosed (especially in his/her formative years of development) the sooner the child can begin to benefit from selected therapies.
+The earlier a child gets a diagnosis (especially in his/her formative years of development), the sooner the child can start therapy or treatment.

-Every infant, child, and adult with autism will display unique symptoms, however, there are several key traits that may point to autism in infants.
+Every infant, child, and adult with autism will display unique symptoms.
+But there are several key traits that may point to autism in infants.
 Usually, autistic babies will not engage with their caretaker the same way neurotypical infants do.
 A baby with autism might not respond to cooing.
 He/She might also ignore movements such as waving and clapping.